Household Hazardous Waste Sweep for Properties affected by the Walbridge/Meyers Fire

-Once all parcel information is collected, California Department of Toxic Substances Control (DTSC) will have an interactive map in which property owners can check on the status of their parcel
+Once all parcel information is collected, the government agency will produce an interactive map in which property owners can check on the status of their parcel.

-Can I be sued by the County or contractor that is removing Household Hazardous Waste from my property?
+Can I be sued by the government agency or contractor that is removing Household Hazardous Waste from my property?

 No. Household Hazardous Waste contractors will be licensed and insured, and their insurance will cover any injuries or damage to equipment that occurs during the Household Hazardous Waste removal process.